-

 Practice the walk a couple of times before the day of the ceremony (to the music you’re using and in the ceremony venue, if possible) so that they know what to expect.
 Most children love having a special job to do so tell them how happy you are that they’re helping with your wedding.

-If you can pair up your little ones that’s great, otherwise have a bridesmaid on hand to step in and walk up the aisle with them ~ just in case.
+If you can pair up your little ones that's great, otherwise have a bridesmaid or usher on hand to step in and walk up the aisle with them.
+I'd also suggest ensuring that any young toddlers' or especially shy children's parents are nearby so that they can ‘walk' down the aisle in their parents arms if needs be.

 Kamee June Photography via Bridal Musings ~ see the rest of this oh so chic wedding

-Christa Elyce via Bridal Musings ~ see the rest of this pretty orange, peach and mint green hued wedding
+Christa Elyce via Bridal Musings – see the rest of this pretty orange, peach and mint green wedding

 If your venue doesn’t allow confetti, there are two fantastic alternatives that double up as another form of entertainment for children: